GeXiaoguo/RxStockViewer/README.md

 2. SteamAggregator aggregates all IObservable streams and duplicates the result into a central processing thread.
 3. The Views filter the single stream and duplicate the result into their own threads for display.

 All StreamProviders, StreamAggregate, and Views run in their own threads.
-This is a typical setup in a real-world Stock viewing applications.
+This is a typical setup in real-world stock viewing applications.

-This application can also be a good performance test skeleton for WPF DataGrid.
+This application can also be a simple performance test skeleton for WPF DataGrid.
 It calculates ticks/second processed and displays it on the View.